konradkeska/subliminal-next/README.md

 - small syntax modifications
 - support for other languages

-I decided to make this theme because I really like the idea behind Subliminal but wanted different look and more diverse functionality related to my needs (not only JavaScript focused).
+I decided to make this theme because I really like the idea behind Subliminal but wanted slightly more electrifying look and more diverse functionality related to my needs (not only JavaScript focused).

 ## Font